-- The trust is concentrated in the consumer products sector.
+- The trust invests significantly in the consumer products sector.
 As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
-A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests in foreign securities listed on a foreign exchange, a U.S.-listed foreign security, American Depositary Receipts ("ADRs") and New York
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests in securities issued by mid-capitalization companies.
+These securities customarily involve more investment risk than securities of large-capitalization companies.
+Small-capitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.